How much does it cost to go on a Mount Everest Base Camp Trek?Posted on November 5, 2018

 However, the cost of Everest base camp trek accommodation into the lodges are generally starting US$ 3 to US$ 180 per night.
 But they depend upon the quality of lodges that you are choosing the standards.
 If you just like to choose a clean lodge then it cost US$ 5 per person per night.

 Furthermore, Hot showers are not included in accommodation prices.
 So, prepare to pay US$2 for a hot shower.
 Maybe during the off-peak season, the price of a single room goes little down and it’s easier to bargain a little bit for better prices.

 There’s also an hourly charging fee for batteries or devices that will set you back about US$2.
 There’s also WIFI internet charges range from US$ 2 rupees to US$ 5.
 And even then the service is very slow.
 It’s best to send a message home to let them know you are okay.

 Moreover, the cost of meals & water on the Mount Everest Base Camp Trek is Meal prices again vary.
 Nepali Dal Bhat at the start of a trek can start at US$ 2 and at the high camp go for US$ 9.
 One liter of bottled water cost in average about US$ 2.

 Likewise, the cost of Permits for the Everest Base Camp Trek– Sagarmatha National Park cost US$ 32 while a TIMS card costs US$ 20.
 If you are on ebc trek with an agency then the TIMS cost goes down to US$ 10.
 However, TIMS cards currently are not compulsory – due to the additional USD$ 20 Solukhumbu fee pay at Lukla.

 The cost of guide on the Everest Base Camp Trek is dependent upon the high season and low season.
-Cost of trekking guide hire generally starts from US$ 20 to US$ 30 per day.
+The cost of trekking guide hire generally starts from US$ 20 to US$ 30 per day.
 Generally speaking the higher the cost of your local guide the better they should be.
 They’ll put safety first, have a good knowledge of the environment and over the decades of experience, etc.